 Securing Vue Apps with Keycloak

-In this article we'll be using Keycloak to quickly augment an application with user management and SSO.
+In this article we'll be using Keycloak to quickly secure a Vue application with user management and single sign on (SSO) using the open source IAMs Keycloak for Authentication and Authorization.
 We will demonstrate the integration by securing a page for logged-in users.
 This quickly provides a jump-off point to more complex integrations.

 If you just want to skip to the code, visit the Phase Two Vue example.